alankrantas/project-foobear-circuitpython-fnaf-fan-game/README.md

 And I add a potentiometer between DAC0 and TIP so that the volumn can be reduced for earphones.

+## About This Project

+This was conceived some years ago, with the primary coding completed in the summer of 2022.
+The original plan was to build a physical model control room in front of the Wio Terminal (which is the "tablet" you're using) - the serve-controlled door actually opens and closes, and the RGB LEDs shows scanner and zapper light, etc.

+In the end, I just couldn't find enough motivate to finish it; it's more difficult and simply not immersive enough.
+The code can run complete without all the external devices, and so I decided to leave it as it is.

 ## References

 Hardware/firmware/driver: